+where $C$ is a constant of the chosen encoding.
+For a linear base order (ordinal $\omega$), $L_{\mathrm{base}}(n)=O(n)$; the Arts and Giesl license therefore contributes at most polynomial-in-$|R|$ overhead in this cost model.
+Signature cardinality falls short of bounding $\sigma$ here, since a rule over a fixed finite signature can be arbitrarily large, and the mechanized form derives $C=2$ from the stage definitions rather than asserting it (Appendix~\ref{app:module-map}).
+The statement is relative to (i) through (iv) and counts certificate assembly in a fixed cost model; Arts and Giesl~\cite{artsgiesl2000} supply the dependency-pair construction and its soundness theorem, while the counting below is this paper's. \end{proposition}

-\begin{proof} The claimed bound decomposes into three additive stages, each audited against the standard Arts and Giesl construction~\cite{artsgiesl2000}. \emph{Construction stage.} Extracting $\mathrm{DP}(R)$ from $R$ requires, for each rule $\ell\to r$ and each defined-symbol occurrence $u$ of $r$, producing the marked pair $\ell^\sharp\to u^\sharp$.
-Over a rule of size bounded by $|\Sigma|$, this is $O(|\Sigma|)$ work; across the $|R|$ rules and their pairwise edges in the dependency graph, total graph-connectivity work is $O(|R|^2\cdot|\Sigma|)$.
+\begin{proof} The claimed bound decomposes into three additive stages, each counted in the cost model fixed by hypotheses (i) through (iv) and each following the standard Arts and Giesl construction~\cite{artsgiesl2000}. \emph{Construction stage.} Extracting $\mathrm{DP}(R)$ from $R$ requires, for each rule $\ell\to r$ and each defined-symbol occurrence $u$ of $r$, producing the marked pair $\ell^\sharp\to u^\sharp$.
+Over a rule of size at most $\sigma$ this is $O(\sigma)$ work; across the $|R|$ rules and their pairwise edges in the dependency graph, total graph-connectivity work is $O(|R|^2\cdot\sigma)$.
 Multiplying by the absolute construction constant absorbs subterm traversal overhead into the coefficient $C$. \emph{Base-order check stage.} For each of the $n$ extracted pairs, verify strict decrease under the chosen base order.
-The cost per pair is $L_{\mathrm{base}}(1)$; summed over $n$ pairs this is $L_{\mathrm{base}}(n)$ by the base order's proof-length function. \emph{Soundness-application stage.} By Proposition~\ref{prop:ag-pi02}, Arts and Giesl soundness is a single $\Pi^0_2$-schematic instance; invoking it on the assembled DP graph contributes constant proof-length, absorbed into $C$.
-Summing the three stages yields $L_{\mathrm{AG}}(R)\le C\cdot|R|^2\cdot|\Sigma|+L_{\mathrm{base}}(n)$.
+The cost per pair is $L_{\mathrm{base}}(1)$; summed over $n$ pairs this is $L_{\mathrm{base}}(n)$ by the assumed additivity of the base order's proof-length function. \emph{Soundness-application stage.} By Proposition~\ref{prop:ag-pi02}, Arts and Giesl soundness is a single $\Pi^0_2$-schematic instance, and by hypothesis (iv) that schema is one rule of the fixed calculus, so instantiating it on the assembled DP graph is one inference of length absorbed into $C$.
+Summing the three stages yields $L_{\mathrm{AG}}(R)\le C\cdot|R|^2\cdot\sigma+L_{\mathrm{base}}(n)$.
 For a linear base order of ordinal $\omega$, $L_{\mathrm{base}}(n)=O(n)$, so the license contributes only polynomial-in-$|R|$ overhead. \end{proof}

-\emph{Current artifact boundary.} The Lean artifact presently formalizes the recursor-side specialization of this cost audit rather than the full TRS-parametric bound: \path{Meta/ProofTheoreticRegister.lean} proves \path{ag_proof_length_on_step_duplicating_recursor}, while the surrounding reverse-mathematical calibration and theorem-level sharpening data live in \path{Meta/TerminationPrincipleRegister.lean}, \path{Meta/ArtsGiesl_UpperBound.lean}, and \path{Meta/ArtsGiesl_LowerBound.lean}.
+\emph{Theorem-backed surface.} The fixed-finite-TRS, finite head-view, finite first-order, and recursor-specialized proof-length surfaces are available in the companion theorem stack; Appendix~\ref{app:module-map} records the identifiers.